chamberwin/UNIX_Assignment/assignments/UNIX_Assignment/Unix_Assign_Chamberlain.md

 ### By inspecting this file I learned that:
-1. There is 1 row of header that contains Sample_ID, JG_OTU, Group, and SNP ID.
+1. There is 1 row of header that contains Sample_ID, JG_OTU, Group, and columns that include multiple SNP IDs.
 Within those columns are SNP data.
 2. There are 2783 lines, 2744038 words, and 11051939 characters/bytes
 3. The file is 6.5M
 4. There are 986 columns after the header is removed.